Southland Boys’ High School Southland Boys’ High School

 Teacher in Charge: Mr M. Buick.

 This course offers a range of musical experiences, designed to explore musicality and build confidence as a performer.
-While studnets may have minimal practical experience, this course will help students think about the building blocks of music, while building on any previous experience with theory.
+While students may have minimal practical experience, this course will help students think about the building blocks of music, while building on any previous experience with theory.
 Students should expect to play, listen to, discuss and experiment with music across a range of genres.

 The development of skills over time is valuable in many industries, and while being a musician may not be your career goal, having passion and long term drive to succeed at a goal makes Music a subject that is sought after in a wide range of professional careers.